-This item can be set to Enabled or Disabled, the default setting being Disabled.
+Two options are available: Enabled or Disabled, the default setting being Disabled.

 When this feature is enabled, if there is any attempt from a software or an application to access the boot sector or the partition table, the BIOS will warn you that a boot virus is attempting to access the hard disk.